Rutgers Scarlet Knights Logo PNG

 The other glyphs lack serifs, making them look extra bold.
 At the same time, all characters are equally slanted and outlined: they are bordered by black lines that merge in some areas, creating the impression of a single continuous line.
 This graphic technique emphasizes team members’ unity, cohesion, and shared drive for victory.

-The first line is short, representing the abbreviation of the state name, New Jersey.
+The first line is short, representing the state’s abbreviation, New Jersey.
 Next to each letter is a large square dot that blends with the letter.
-In the second line, the inscription is longer and distinctive, as the glyphs lack internal gaps.
+In the second line, the inscription is longer and more distinctive because the glyphs lack internal gaps.

 1997 – 2001

-The Rutgers Scarlet Knights teams decided to return their logo’s old design, which features their mascot—the Scarlet Knight named Sir Henry.
+The Rutgers Scarlet Knights decided to return to their old logo, which features their mascot, Sir Henry, the Scarlet Knight.
 This time, the character appears courageous and strong.
 The knight, clad in silver armor and helmet, holds a sword pointed downward, with its blade replacing the letter “T” in the word “Rutgers.”
 This combination is highly effective, clearly conveying the concept and demonstrating the athletes’ determined character.

 A plume of feathers flows from the helmet, adding the emblem’s missing sense of movement.
-This dynamic element also appears in the letters: uppercase symbols in the middle line feature dark red stripes with pointed ends resembling a knight’s sword fragments.
+This dynamic element also appears in the letters: the uppercase symbols in the middle line feature dark red stripes with pointed ends, resembling fragments of a knight’s sword.
 A red background complements them.
 Paired with white wavy elements in single highlights, they appear intense due to the strong contrast between illuminated edges and the darkened center.
 The most prominent letter is “R,” designed as an initial.

 There are also two additional lines.
-The top line contains the name of the state where the athletes are based.
-The letters there are small, geometric, sans-serif, and spaced widely apart.
-The lower row is in italicized font with sharp, spiked serifs pointing to the left.
+The top line lists the state each athlete is based in.
+The letters are small, geometric, sans serif, and widely spaced.
+The lower row is in italicized font with sharp, left-pointing serifs.
 These align well with the sword, where similar triangles appear on the hilt.
 To make the text stand out clearly, designers provided individual backgrounds for each line: black for white letters and white for red ones.

 2001 – 2016